shaanvd/Brunel-Internship/README.md

 6. Select 'classic'
 7. Select all relevant fields
 8. Press 'Generate token'
-9. Copy and save your token somewhere safe
+9. Copy and save your token somewhere safe as you will need it
-10. When complete, paste your token into the 'GITHUB_TOKEN' line of code. (line 13)

 #### GitHub API URLs are required to run this code. (https://api.github.com/repos/owner/reponame)

 #### Create a 'config.yaml' file in the directory of the project.
-Use this structure to list the repositories you want to fetch data from:
+Use this structure to list your Github Token and the repositories you want to fetch data from:

+    github_token: paste_your_token_here
     repositories:
       - https://api.github.com/repos/owner/reponame1
       - https://api.github.com/repos/owner/reponame2